kalginnick/golang-docker/README.md

-# golang-docker
+# Golang-MAlpine
-Alpine based image with Golang and GNU make preinstalled
+Alpine based image with Golang and GNU make preinstalled.